AmericaABirdsEyeView/America--A-Bird-s-Eye-View/README.md

 Hubs and Authorities Algorithm

 Navigate to the project directory and execute the following commmand from the command line.
->python twitterAuthority.py filtered-tweets-filename.json
+>python authority.py filtered-tweets-filename.json
 --Where filtered-tweets-filename.json is a filtered json file with a tweet per line to be read in, each filtered tweet should keep the 'retweeted_status' field and the 'retweet_count' field.
---The authorities code goes through the entire list of retweets within the tweet list and creates a list of the most retweeted tweets.
-It then stores the tweet and user ID for those tweets, to find the most popular users and the most popular tweets that people link to.
-It then takes the tweet IDs and dumps them to a file, as well as dumping the retweets themselves in sorted order to another file for reading from the UI.
+--The authorities code goes through the entire list of retweets within the tweet list and creates a list of the most retweeted tweets, hashtags, and URLS.
+It then prints the top 10 tweets, hashtags, and URLS to files respectively named topRetweets.json, topHashTags.txt, and topURLS.txt

+How to Run The Website Locally
+--Navigate to the website directory and run the index.html file.
+--The full website should run locally on the host machine, however we only hosted the website on the internet, it has not been tested locally.